CERT-Polska/Artemis/docs/generating-emails.rst

       report_type: null (which will block all reports) or a string containing the type of reports that will be blocked (e.g. "misconfigured_email")

+There may be multiple entries in a blocklist file, each with syntax described above.

 ..
 [1] Besides the messages, the script will also produce a JSON file with vulnerability data, a jinja2 template and
     .po translation file - using these three files you can build the messages yourself.